 Within our teaching and learning framework, we want to prioritise an active way of learning science and techology, to develop skills as much as knowledge, using a cross-curricular approach and the process of investigation.

 The angle we propose is to use technology to enhance teaching and learning and to bring greater value to our teaching, while enabling children to be at ease in an environement of constantly evolving technology.

 These tools are integral to our way of teaching and learning which prioritises investigation, experimentation, creation, innovation, exchange and cooperation.

-With the youngest children, technology will be aproached through discovery learning.
-They will understand the concept of technology by exploring and discussing equipment that they use on a day to day basis, to make sense of its use in everyday life.
+With the youngest children, technology is aproached through discovery learning.
+They understand the concept of technology by exploring and discussing equipment that they use on a day to day basis, to make sense of its use in everyday life.
 For example, in exploring their village, they may discover red and green traffic lights, and wish to explore this by building a model village and creating a working traffic light model as part of the project.